 But every once in a while, you come across writing that simply dazzles you.
 Have you ever responded emotionally to the way a writer uses language?
 Have you ever put down a novel and remarked at how impressed you were with the author’s ability to create realistic characters or a riveting plot?
 Have you ever read a poem and felt transported to another time or place?

 That’s the magic of creativity in writing.
-It captures and captivates the imagination.
+It captivates the imagination.
 It’s transcendent.

 How to Be More Creative: Tips and Resources for Writers